 Located in Central, South Carolina, the university is a half-way point between Charlotte, North Carolina, and Atlanta, Georgia.
 It is thirty minutes from the foothills of the Blue Ridge Mountains and ten minutes from Clemson University, with whom it shares some cooperative programs.
 Southern Wesleyan welcomes persons with a wide variety of backgrounds and abilities.
-Younger and older, undergraduate and graduate, residential and commuting, and traditional and non-traditional students work and interact with a faculty guided by a Christian understanding of the liberal arts.
+Younger and older; undergraduate; graduate, postgraduate; residential and commuting; and on-campus and online students work and interact with a faculty guided by a Christian understanding of the liberal arts.

-The university evolved from a small Bible institute and its first charter as Wesleyan Methodist College in 1909 into a four-year, private, liberal arts college, regionally accredited in 1973.
+The university evolved from a small Bible institute and its first charter as Wesleyan Methodist College in 1909 into a fouryear, private, liberal arts college, regionally accredited in 1973.
 Historically, the founders of the college understood linguistic, quantitative, and analytical skills to be the foundation of a liberal arts education.
 Further, they believed that the cultivation of this curriculum within the context of faith, worship, studies in religion, and service to others created a fertile soil for intellectual and spiritual growth.
 Thus, the college ensured that every student would be well grounded in these areas by developing a general education curriculum of liberal arts studies.
 That tradition is alive today.
-All undergraduate programs-traditional and non-traditional-contain a core curriculum in the liberal arts.
+All undergraduate programs, both on-campus and online, contain a core curriculum in the liberal arts.